mvdevs/mvsdk/README.md

 The MVSDK (Multi Version - SDK) contains the code of JK2MV's game, cgame and ui modules.

 Main Features:
-- Game/CGame/UI support 1.02, 1.03 & 1.04 in a single module each
+- Supports 1.02, 1.03 and 1.04
+- Works with jk2mp.exe (original 1.02, 1.03 and 1.04 engines), all macOS versions, all jk2mv versions
+- Multiarchitecture: 32 and 64 bit support on all platforms
-- Fixes for many known bugs
+- Fixes for all known security bugs
-- Various other improvements, see the git history for detailed information
-- Opensource (GPLv2)
+- Tons of other fixes and improvements
+- All of this while maintaining basejk gameplay, nothing has been or will be changed in that regard.

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ff39df770552430d98ef3661ce3abea6)](https://www.codacy.com/app/mvdevs/mvsdk?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=mvdevs/mvsdk&amp;utm_campaign=Badge_Grade)